re010ma/RecurlyUICucumberAccountTest/README.md

 **What do these tests do?**
 ---------------------------
-These tests validate that the correct number of accounts are shown on the Accounts page in specific Recurly sandbox accounts.
+These tests log into the Recurly App, navigate to the Account Summary page and confirm that the correct number of accounts are being displayed in specific Recurly sandbox accounts.

 **How do I run these tests?**
 ------------------------------